Dispute reballots postponed while pending pay round paused - Convid-19

 UCEA dialogue with UCU

-UCEA issued statements after the meetings in November and December 2019 and continues to gather input from the 147 HEIs participating in the 2019 round on the potential for fresh proposals for sector-level work on three issues within UCU's dispute: gender and ethnicity pay, workload and casual employment arrangements.
+UCEA issued statements after the meetings in November and December 2019 and has gathered input from the 147 HEIs participating in the 2019 round on the potential for fresh proposals for sector-level work on three issues within UCU's dispute: gender and ethnicity pay, workload and casual employment arrangements.

 UCEA letter to UCU